 Adapting to a Smaller Budget

 We wish all marketers could be allocated the budgets they deserve.
-But if you find yourself facing a smaller budget for 2024, there are strategies to make it work.
+But if you find yourself facing a smaller budget next year, there are strategies to make it work.

 Manage Expectations